bitfront-exchange/bitfront-api-docs/3_Reference.md

 # Reference

-In this section, you can find the detailed descriptions of each API included in BITBOX API.
+In this section, you can find the detailed descriptions of each API included in BITFRONT API.

 > **Note**
 >
-> Pursuant to the official ticker symbol of [LINK](http://link.network), BITBOX’s APIs will return “LN” when [Currency](/5_Terms.md#currency-for-coin-trading) is LINK.
+> Pursuant to the official ticker symbol of [LINK](http://link.network), BITFRONT’s APIs will return “LN” when [Currency](/5_Terms.md#currency-for-coin-trading) is LINK.
-> As for order inquiries temporarily until Q3 of 2019, [Order information API(`/v1/account/orders/orderID`)](/api/account/v1-account-orders-orderID-get.md#order-information-deprecated) will be provided, which returns “LINK”.

 > **Tip**
 >
 > The `Loc.` column in the request parameter table describes where each parameter passes in.
 >
 >   - path: The parameter passes in the request path.
 >
->   - query: The parameter passes in the qurey string.
+>   - query: The parameter passes in the query string.
 >
 >   - header: The parameter passes in header attributes.
 >
 >   - body: The parameter passes in the request body.

 ## Public API